-You will notice the words Health – Serenity – Longevity at the top under the Wild Steve title.
-These aspects of living are ones I wish to highlight, as I feel they are important for a well-lived time as sentient human beings.
-In my writings, these topics do surface from time to time, more so when I am openly discussing ideological points of view, but they even pop up in my ramblings about Death Valley National Park and tricycle riding and touring.
-As you will learn in my Maximum Functional Longevity article, I highly value this gift of life I have pulsing within my framework, and an important goal of mine is maximizing my ability to remain fully functional on all levels for as long as I am able.
+You will notice menu options above, leading to aspects of being human that I feel assist me as I support my gift of life.
+As you will learn in my Radical Longevity article, I highly value this gift of life I have pulsing within my framework, and an important goal of mine is maximizing my ability to remain fully functional on all levels for as long as I am able.
 That article will describe in great detail the multi-faceted approaches I use to accomplish the objective, one of which is maintaining a bodybuilding regimen throughout my adult life, something I began in 1968 at age seventeen.
-Thus, I am also including here an article on Sustainable Bodybuilding, which does not equate to what most people think of as the traditional muscle-head at the gym.
+Thus, I am also including here an article on Sustainable Bodybuilding, which does not equate to what folks think of as the traditional muscle-head at the gym.
 These two articles reveal the path I travel on the live-giving planet I call home.

-Another topic is called Trike Hobo, which sounds rather odd to the casual observer perhaps, but is an integral part of what goes into my activities nowadays.
-In 2008 I replaced my life of owning cars with one of owning and operating tricycles, human powered transportation vehicles that do not destroy the air we all breathe.
+Another topic is called Trike & Bike, a concept quite important to me, and an integral part of what goes into my activities nowadays.
+In 2008 I replaced my life of owning cars with one of owning and operating recumbent tricycles, human powered transportation vehicles that do not destroy the air we all breathe.
 For me, this is not an issue to take lightly.
 I value the fitness and health of my body, as well as the fitness and health of my environment on this planet.
 Both are very much affected in a positive manner by my change of vehicles.
 I rode recumbent trikes for eight years, and have now switched over to a fat tire mountain bike.
-Along this line, there is also another article called The Air We Breathe, which further details my alternative rationale for abandoning toxic petroleum powered vehicles.
+Along this line of environmental stewardship, there is also another article called The Air We Breathe, which further details my rationale for abandoning toxic and archaic petroleum powered vehicles.

-One page of this website presents all nine of my Websites in one place, so all you need do it click on an image to visit any site you wish.
-There are several pages of wilderness photographs of secret pristine places I have been, located under the Wilderness Pics menu item – these are the spots where peace seems to effortlessly enter my spirit, and I am refreshed to continue my time here.
+There are several pages of wilderness photographs of secret pristine places I have been, located under the Born Wild menu item – these are the spots where peace seems to effortlessly enter my spirit, and I am refreshed to continue my time here.
 The Unity page contains an essay about more of what exists in my temporal head, out of sight, but now exposed here to see.
-If you would like to learn more details about my seven books, there is a page called Wildsteve Books for you to read also.
-The About page goes far beyond what most authors or writers include on their About pages.
-Once I get behind a keyboard, I lose total control of my fingers, and there seems no stopping me.
-Happily for me, I am beginning to wind down this habitual process of typing and telling, with plans to actually get outdoors for the remainder of my life.
-There is included on Wild Steve a section typically referred to as a blog, but named here by yours truly as the Viewpoints page, which I think sounds a little classier.
-With this section, I’ll be able to offload some of my thoughts every now and then so you’ll know I’m still around.
+If you would like to learn more details about my eleven books, there is a page called My Books for you to read also.
+The About page goes far beyond what most authors or writers include on their About pages – once I get behind a keyboard, I lose total control of my fingers.
+If, for some reason, you wish to view any of my bizarre eclectic websites, please click on the My Websites menu item.
+The Video menu option is always a work in progress – never know what you’ll find.

-One last comment and I’ll cease my yacking and let you get back to whatever you would rather be doing.
-You have likely noticed images of my books in the left sidebar, and a link to my Amazon Author’s Page at the bottom of this page.
+One last comment and I’ll cease my introductory monologue here.
+You have likely noticed images and descriptions of my books, and a link to my Amazon Author’s Page, on the My Books page.
 This may seem like my primary reason for this website is simply the promotion of my writings, a way to make some money through author royalties.
 That puts the cart before the horse.
 I write because I have always loved to help people, and always loved to share my knowledge that may be useful for others.
-This website presents much of my written material through links, and yes, for every one that sells, I earn a small amount of money, but keep two things in mind: 1) Without revealing my books somewhere, they may as well not exist, and 2) In my evolved manner of living, the royalties do help, even though only a tiny fraction of authors ever hit the big time and actually survive financially from writing.
-I earn about five dollars per sale.
+This website presents much of my written material through links, and yes, for every book that sells, I earn a small amount of money, but keep two things in mind: 1) Without revealing my books somewhere, they may as well not exist, and 2) In my evolved manner of living, the royalties do help, even though only a tiny fraction of authors ever hit the big time and actually survive financially from writing.

-Since I passed my midlife crisis point in 2012, at age 61, I’ve found myself living counter to all that I once held as true and virtuous.
+Since I passed my mid-life point in 2012, at age 61, I’ve found myself living counter to all that I once held as true and virtuous.
 I’ve walked away from cars.
 I’ve walked away from high paying employment.
 I’ve walked away from business ownership.
 I’ve walked away from ancient belief models of existence based on fear and ignorance.
 Essentially, I’ve walked away from the status quo.
 I’ve walked away from so many things considered normal in America that everyone who knows me believes I’ve lost my mind.
 Perhaps I have, but I’ve never been happier or more fulfilled.
-All I own consists of a high-tech tricycle, a log bedroom set, and my clothing.
-It is simplicity.
 Less is better for me.
 Living simply and leaving no trace are my goals.
 The more I get rid of, the more clearly I see life for what it truly is!
 The coveted American way of materialistic consumption and gluttony is no longer my way.
-My monthly income is from three sources, two of which are governmental and one of which is book royalties.
-Governmental sources are less than nine Ben Franklins monthly, and if book sales reach one Ben Franklin in a 30 day period, it is a good month.
-Clothing payments amount to a humble fifty dollars yearly, hardly worth mentioning.
-I certainly don’t live in poverty, due to my current situation, but it is only through the good graces of folks in my circle that I exist comfortably.
-I live in a rather bizarre world of psychological dichotomy.

-So, if you enjoy my musings about life, buy a book or shirt and help a hobo, albeit a rather classy one, and if you don’t care for what I say, that’s cool too.
+So, if you enjoy my musings about life here on this quiet little website, you may also wish to consider reading my Bioform book … and if you don’t care for what I say, that’s cool too.
 Read the free offerings for what they might bring into your life.
 I’m not bummed.
 My time here is short, so I’ve learned that there is no useful or positive purpose to get bent out of shape with the thoughts in the heads of others.
 See ya’ …